Event History & Date Range Filtering

 In this section, you learned how to:

-- Build a GET endpoint that returns an ordered event timeline
+- Build a service method that returns an ordered event timeline with date filtering

-- Use nullable query parameters for optional date range filtering
+- Use nullable parameters with default values for optional filtering

 - Compose LINQ queries conditionally based on which parameters are present